Nearsightedness in Materials with Indirect Band Gaps

 \section{Abstract}

 We investigate the nearsightedness property in the linear tight binding model at zero Fermi-temperature.
 We focus on the decay property of the density matrix for materials with indirect band gaps.
-By representing the density matrix in reciprocal space, we establish a qualitatively sharp estimate for the exponential decay rate in homogeneous systems.
-An extending result under perturbations is also derived.
-This work refines the estimates presented in (Ortner, Thomas \& Chen 2020), particularly for systems with small band gaps.
+By representing the density matrix in reciprocal space, we establish a qualitatively sharp estimate for the exponential decay rate in homogeneous systems, possibly with localized perturbations.
+This work refines the estimates presented in (Ortner, Thomas \& Chen, 2020) for systems with small band gaps.